This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 ANY MEDICATION YOU NORMALLY USE: You MUST make Secret Compass aware of any medical conditions before you travel.

-TREKKING POLES: great for navigating rough or boggy terrain and river crossings with heavy packs.
+TREKKING POLES: (Optional) Great for navigating rough or boggy terrain and river crossings.

 HEAD TORCH AND SPARE BATTERIES: Petzl Tikka heard torch or equivalent.